vivienm/jwtool/README.md

 # jwtool

-This is a small tool to convert JSON Web Tokens from and to JSON.
+This is a small tool to convert JSON Web Tokens from and to plain JSON.

 ```console
 $ cat test/example.jwt